If you talk with me about real estate, you will soon find out that I am

 Back in 2009, I wish I had a group where I could discuss investment

 ideas.
-Join a network like the
+Join a network like the Infield where we talk about all

 aspects of investing in tangible, cashflowing assets in our private forum and